-- When operating mobile, do not attempt to configure your transceiver while driving because it is simply too dangerous. - Be aware of local laws pertaining to the use of headphones/headsets while driving on public roads.
-If in doubt, do not wear headphones while mobiling. - Do not transmit with high output power for extended periods.
-The transceiver may overheat. - Do not modify this transceiver unless instructed by this manual or by KENWOOD documentation. - Do not expose the transceiver to long periods of direct sunlight nor place the transceiver close to heating appliances. - Do not place the transceiver in excessively dusty areas, humid areas, wet areas, nor on unstable surfaces. - If an abnormal odor or smoke is detected coming from the transceiver, turn OFF the power immediately.
+- When operating mobile, do not attempt to configure your transceiver while driving; it is too dangerous. - Be aware of local laws pertaining to the use of headphones/headsets while driving on public roads.
+If in doubt, do not wear headphones while mobiling. - Do not transmit with high output power for an extended duration; the transceiver may overheat. - Do not modify the transceiver unless instructed by this manual or by KENWOOD documentation. - Do not expose the transceiver to long periods of direct sunlight, nor place it close to heating appliances. - Do not place the transceiver in excessively dusty, humid, or wet areas, nor on unstable surfaces. - If an abnormal odor or smoke is detected coming from the transceiver, turn the power OFF immediately.
 Contact a KENWOOD service station or your dealer. - The transceiver is designed for a 13.8 V power source.
 Never use a 24 V battery to power the transceiver.